SimoneMoreWare/learn-asp.net-core-MVC-.net-8-/README.md

 Security Consideration: It’s important not to store sensitive information, like passwords or secret keys, directly in appsettings.json.
 Instead, use secure storage like environment variables, Azure Key Vault, or other secure configuration providers.

+appsettings.Development.json can be used when the `ASPNETCORE_ENVIROMENT` value is "Development".
+For this reason, you can create the appsettings.Production.json and use it if the `ASPNETCORE_ENVIROMENT` value is "Production".